Skip to main content

 Background

-Meningococcal is a notifiable disease, which most commonly presents as either meningitis or septicaemia, or a combination of both, or conjunctivitis.
+Meningococcal is a notifiable disease, which most commonly presents as either meningitis or septicaemia, or a combination of both,.
 In the UK, meningococcal infection is most often caused by the bacterium Neisseria meningitidis group B, although other serogroups can also cause disease.
-The incidence is highest in children under one year, and also ages 16 – 24 years.
-The organism is spread by respiratory droplets and has an incubation period of two to seven days.
+The incidence of invasive meningococcal disease is highest in children under five years of age.

-Bexsero is an inactivated injectable vaccine in a pre-filled syringe presentation.
+Bexsero® is an inactivated injectable vaccine in a pre-filled syringe presentation.
 Bexsero is an rDNA component adsorbed vaccine.

 The MenB vaccine is effective against serious infections caused by meningococcal group B bacteria.
 The vaccine may also protect against infection by capsular groups other than group B.